 Description of original award (Fiscal Year 2002, $500,000)

-The Oklahoma State Bureau of Investigation will examine 500 no suspect cases using federal funding to pay for contracts for outsourcing.
-DNA analysis will be performed by outsourcing to private vendors.
+The illinois State Police, Division of Forensic Services will examine 400 no suspect cases using federal funding to pay for an outsourcing contract.
+All DNA analyses will be performed by a vendor laboratory with the resulting DNA profiles returned to the State for review.
 The resulting DNA profiles will be entered into the forensic index section of their State DNA database to be compared to convicted offender indices.
-Perhaps 10% or more of these forensic profiles from unsolved crimes will find their solution in the DNA profiles of the convicted offender samples currently populating CODIS.
+Perhaps 10% or more of these forensic profiles from unsolved crimes will find their solutions in the DNA profiles of the convicted offender samples